Assistant Dean & Director of Residential Life and College Transition Programs

 Landmark College, the College of choice for neurodiverse learners has an excellent opportunity for an Assistant Dean & Director of Residential Life and College Transitions Programs within our Office of Student Affairs, reporting to the Vice President for Student Affairs.

-Reporting to the Vice President for Student Affairs the Assistant Dean & Director is responsible for managing the educational, programmatic, and operational aspects of the residential life program; management of College transition programming including the Transition at College Program (TaC) and the co-curricular elements of various short-term summer programs; assisting the Vice President for Student Affairs in managing the College’s obligations around Title IX—including training, programming, and case management, and manage the implementation and ongoing needs of the on-campus student employment program.
+Reporting to the Dean of Students, the Assistant Dean & Director of Residential Life and College Transitions Programs is responsible for managing the educational, programmatic, and operational aspects of the residential life program; management of College transition programming including the Transition at College Program (TaC) and the co-curricular elements of various short-term summer programs; assisting the Vice President for Student Affairs in managing the College’s obligations around Title IX—including training, programming, and case management, and manage the implementation and ongoing needs of the on-campus student employment program.

-The Assistant Dean and Director serves as a member of the Student Affairs Leadership Team, and works closely with other departments within the division, including Health, Counseling & Wellness, Diversity & Inclusion, Student Activities, Student Conduct, Campus Safety, Social Pragmatic Programming, and Athletics, Fitness, and Recreation.
+The Assistant Dean and Director serves as a member of the Student Affairs Leadership Team, and works closely with other departments within the division, including Health, Counseling & Wellness, Diversity & Inclusion, Student Activities, Student Conduct, Campus Safety, Social Pragmatic Programming, and Athletics, Fitness & Recreation.

 The Assistant Dean & Director supervises a staff of six Resident Deans, who primarily oversee the development of community, support, and accountability in the residence halls but are also available to assist with and coordinate other functions that fall under the areas of Student Affairs.